wendykan/techparent/content/post/why-this-blog.md

 ### I never imagined myself as someone who shares parenting advice.

 Growing up, I'm simply not a "mom type".
-In fact, for most of the time in my life, I did not want children - I am simply too career focused, persuing an intellectual lifestyle; so chasing after a toddler and being bothered with milk supply didn't seem like my thing.
+In fact, for most of the time in my life, I did not want children - I am simply too career focused, persuing an intellectual lifestyle; so chasing after a toddler or being bothered with milk supply didn't seem like my thing.

 So why am I blogging now?
 Well, after I married a great guy, we started to dream about having a family.
 We actually struggled quite a bit to get pregnant, and then suffered an ectopic pregnancy.
 Then diagnosed with "unexplained infertility".
 We were blessed to get pregnant naturally after that diagnosis.